sharoncornelius/idpf-specification/idpf_specification.md

 For example, for the sequence of protocols {MAC, IPv4, TCP, PAY}, CP PF could reply with the following buffer:

-*Table 3 CP PF reply with PTYPE ID format*
+CP PF reply with PTYPE ID format

 <table>
 <colgroup>